habedi/PracticalMachineLearning/README.md

 * [Dedupe](https://github.com/dedupeio/dedupe): A Python library for fuzzy entity-resolution and record deduplication
 * [PyText](https://github.com/facebookresearch/pytext): A deep-learning based NLP modeling framework built on top of PyTorch
 * [flair](https://github.com/zalandoresearch/flair): A sate-of-the-art NLP framework in Python from Zalando
-* [NearPy](https://github.com/pixelogik/NearPy): "A Python framework for fast (approximated) nearest neighbour search in large, high-dimensional data sets using different locality-sensitive hashes" according to its discreptions
+* [NearPy](https://github.com/pixelogik/NearPy): "A Python framework for fast (approximated) nearest neighbour search in large, high-dimensional data sets using different locality-sensitive hashes" according to its descriptions
 * [fastchunking](https://github.com/netleibi/fastchunking): A (fast) text chunking algorithm implemented in C++ and Python
 * [Vaex](https://vaex.io): Vaex is a data manipulation library much like Pandas and Dask with a lazy out-of-core approach to handling the data so you can work with very huge tables with it
 * [openTSNE](https://opentsne.readthedocs.io/en/latest/): An extensible, parallel implementation of t-SNE